[Tolen Ren's memory]

 PARIS: But you're still a married woman.

 LIDELL: I haven't been married for years, Tom.
-To him, I'm a friend,
+To him, I'm a friend, a

-the day of the eclipse four years ago.
+day of the eclipse four years ago.

 PARIS: Eclipse?